zentrocdot/InofficialTurtleGraphicsDoc/docs/tkinter.md

 <p align="justify">Subsequently I am showing how one
 can access to a Turtle Graphis window and its components.
-Figure 1 shows a Turtle Graphics window where I changed the configuration.</p>
+Figure 1 shows a Turtle Graphic window where I changed the configuration.</p>

 ![image](https://github.com/user-attachments/assets/9017e48b-e0aa-41dd-b09f-9659272b0f60)